 What’s even more interesting is that, to this day, some area residents still believe in the undead, or “strigoi,” which was the basis for Bram Stoker’s famous novel.
 There was even a widely publicized Romanian case in 2003 where six men were jailed for digging up a corpse and removing (and then burning) his heart because it was suspected he was undead.

 Saint Andrew’s Day

-The medieval villages of the Carpathian Mountains are a truly special treat, steeped with mystery and a particularly intricate past.
+The medieval villages of the Carpathian Mountains are a truly special treat, steeped with mystery and a particularly intricate past, as you can tell.
 If you ever make the trek to eastern Europe, be sure to make a stop in this region of Romania!
 It’s a visit you won’t soon forget.